top of page

 261500-profile-large (1).jpg

-Dr. Arian Arjomandi Rad is a distinguished figure in the realm of healthcare leadership and research, currently serving as the Research Director at The Healthcare Leadership Academy.
+Dr Arian Arjomandi Rad is a Cardiothoracic National Trainee at Oxford and Research Director at The Healthcare Leadership Academy.

 Dr Robert Vardanyan